-The RAIL Framework for AI Governance
+The RAIL Framework for

 AI governance fails when you treat a leadership problem like a technology problem.